Home / Resume / Amazon / Warehouse Resume

 Show that you can follow structured procedures

-Amazon FCs run on standard work procedures.
+Amazon FCs run on standard work procedures and 5S workplace organization.
 If you have experience following checklists, SOPs, or step by step processes in any job, highlight that ability.

-A PIT or forklift certification takes one day and immediately qualifies you for higher tier positions.
-It is the single most impactful thing you can do to strengthen your warehouse resume.
+An OSHA powered industrial truck (forklift) operator certification immediately qualifies you for higher tier positions.
+It is among the most impactful things you can do to strengthen your warehouse resume.

 Mention your flexibility with shifts and overtime